 BY: Citizens Count

-The New Hampshire legislative session ended in June, so most of the work on bills is done for this year.
-However, the New Hampshire House and Senate kept 230 bills in committee to work on over the summer.
+The New Hampshire legislative session ended in June, and most of the work on bills is done for this year.
+However, the New Hampshire House and Senate kept 230 bills in committee to work on through the fall.
 Gov. Sununu has also signed several bills to establish study commissions, which are tasked with recommending future legislation.

 Here’s a snapshot of big issues getting studied for action in 2020.